doj/few/README.md

 AUTHOR
 ------
-fewer is written by Dirk Jagdmann <doj@cubic.org>.
+few is written by Dirk Jagdmann <doj@cubic.org>.
 You can write him an email and ask questions about this program.

 RESOURCES